Spain loses 20% of its economy if Catalonia splits

 Would going it alone work for Catalonia?

-The Spanish region is holding an independence referendum on Sunday with major economic implications for the country -- and Europe.
+The Spanish region held a controversial independence referendum on Sunday with major economic implications for the country -- and Europe.

+Spain's central government fiercely opposed the referendum, with riot police raiding polling stations to suppress voter turnout.
+Regional officials said the vast majority of ballots were in favor of independence.

-The vote, which is fiercely opposed by Spain's central government, comes as the country emerges from nearly a decade of economic trauma.
+The vote comes as Spain emerges from nearly a decade of economic trauma.
 Catalonia is its most economically productive region.

 Here's what's at stake: